 University of York Research Staff Liaison Officers (RSLOs)

 The Research Staff Liaison Officer role was created in 2017 to provide a link between research staff (postdocs, researchers, fellows) and the central support teams.
-In 2018-2019 the role is held by three members of staff as detailed below who will liaise with research staff, represent the research staff community and champion issues affecting research staff.
+Role holders liaise with research staff, represent the research staff community and champion issues affecting research staff.
+They enable the ‘lived experience’ of researchers to cascade into institutional planning and implementation of the Concordat.
+In 2019 we have also recruited a Postgraduate Research Student Liaison Officer, Jamie Khoo, who will work with Mia, Noortje and Vijay to ensure the early career researcher perspective is fully represented in our professional development and support for researchers.

 Namrata is a Commonwealth-Rutherford Fellow at the Centre for Global Health Histories (CGHH) and the Department of History for twenty-three months (22 March 2018 to 21 February 2020).
 Her project entitled ‘India’s Smallpox Eradication Programme as a Global Roadmap’ closely examines the pilot programmes in the Indian state of Goa to offer a fuller picture of the global history and narrative of smallpox eradication.
 Namrata is on study leave from her position as Assistant Professor in History at S.N.D.T.
 College of Arts & S.C.B.
 College of Commerce and Science for Women, Mumbai where she has been employed since 2007.
 Her profile page, https://www.york.ac.uk/history/staff/research-staff/ganneri/ gives details about her research and other engagements.